 - Take photos of literally everything.
-You do this when you know at the back of your mind that at some point you will need to share them on social media.
+At the back of your mind, you know that at some point you will need to share them on social media.
 Maybe post them on Instagram, Facebook, Pinterest etc.

 - You hear imaginary notifications.
 You are so used to notifications from social sites that you hear imaginary notifications.
 If you often reach for your phone to check for non-existent notification, you are a social media addict.